Inhalant Statistics and Repercussions

 - Fatal injury suffered while under the influence

-- Sudden sniffing death is particularly associated with aerosol, butane or propane abuse and may occur the first time someone inhales one of these substances or with prolonged exposure.
+- Sudden sniffing death is mainly associated with aerosol, butane or propane abuse and may occur the first time someone inhales one of these substances or with prolonged exposure.

 Prolonged exposure to naphthalene, the chemical found in mothballs, or toluene damages the insulating sheath that protects nerve fibers throughout the body.
 This effect is similar to the deterioration seen in multiple sclerosis patients.
 The physical symptoms correlate with the region of the nerve cell damage.
 In the brain, this damage may appear as cognitive impairment ranging from mild to severe dementia.
 Individuals may also suffer hearing, movement or vision loss.